-- There will be two course projects, to be completed in teams of two or three.
+- There will be two course projects, to be completed in teams of three.
 The first will be a midterm project due shortly before Fall Break.
-The second will be a final project due during the last week of class. - In addition to the programming project, each team will give a brief inclass presentation showcasing their project. - All code and files required for the projects must be submitted to one of the team member's dropbox.
-A text file must be placed in the other members' dropbox stating who their partners were and where the files are located.
+The second will be a final project due during the last week of class. - In addition to the programming project, each team will give a brief in-class presentation showcasing their project. - All code and files required for the projects must be submitted to the team's Canvas page.